atlassian-labs/compiled/.changeset/yellow-tools-sniff.md

 '@compiled/eslint-plugin': patch
 ---

-Allow function parameters and imported values for variables on left side of an `&&` (AND) expression
+Allow function parameters and imported values for left side of any logical expression in `css` attribute (A && B, A || B, A ??
+B)